Avoid Home Sale Scam: Common Tricks and How to Outsmart Them

 Research Everyone Involved

-Use resources like the Better Business Bureau, state licensing boards, and professional association directories to verify service providers’ credentials and reputations.
+Utilize resources such as the Better Business Bureau, state licensing agencies, and directories of professional associations to confirm the credentials and reputations of service providers.

 Trust Your Instincts